New York Yankees minor league players: Bryce Cunningham

 Bryce Allen Cunningham (born December 20, 2002) is an American professional baseball pitcher in the New York Yankees organization.

 Cunningham attended Headland High School in Headland, Alabama.
 As a senior in 2021, he had a 0.76 earned run average (ERA) with 77 strikeouts over 46 innings.
 Cunningham played college baseball at Vanderbilt University from 2022 to 2024.
-During his college career he started 26 of 46 games, going 11-8 with a 4.95 ERA and 168 strikeouts over 160 innings.
+During his college career he started 26 of 46 games, going 11–8 with a 4.95 ERA and 168 strikeouts over 160 innings.
 In 2022 and 2023, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League and was named a league all-star in both seasons.

 Cunningham was selected by the New York Yankees in the second round of the 2024 Major League Baseball draft.
 He made his professional debut in 2025 with the Hudson Valley Renegades.

-Dylan Jasso
+Allen Facundo

-Javier Jasso (born November 30, 2002) is a Mexican professional baseball third baseman in the New York Yankees organization.
+Allen Haybertson Alberto Facundo (born September 3, 2002) is a Venezuelan professional baseball pitcher in the New York Yankees organization.

-Born in Parral, Chihuahua, Mexico, Jasso played one season of college baseball at New Mexico Junior College and hit .453 with 25 home runs during the 2023 season.
-He signed with the New York Yankees as an undrafted free agent in 2023.

-Jasso made his professional debut that season with the Florida Complex League Yankees and Tampa Tarpons, batting .320 over 21 games between both teams.
-Jasso opened the 2024 season with the Tampa and was promoted to the Hudson Valley Renegades near the season's end.
-Over 120 games between both teams, he hit .243 with 11 home runs and 67 RBIs.
-Jasso was assigned to the Somerset Patriots to begin the 2025 season.
+Facundo signed with the New York Yankees as an international free agent in May 2021.
+He made his professional debut that year with the Dominican Summer League Yankees.
+After missing the 2022 season due to injury, he returned in 2023 to pitch for the Florida Complex League Yankees.

+Facundo started the 2024 season with the Tampa Tarpons before undergoing season-ending Tommy John Surgery.
+He returned in 2025 to play for the FCL Yankees and Tampa.
+Facundo started 2026 with Tampa before being promoted to the Hudson Valley Renegades.

+Rory Fox

+Rory Owen Fox (born February 3, 2004) is an American professional baseball pitcher in the New York Yankees organization.

+Fox attended Catholic Memorial High School in Waukesha, Wisconsin, where he played baseball, football and basketball.
+He played college baseball for the Notre Dame Fighting Irish.

+Fox was selected by the New York Yankees in the sixth round of the 2025 Major League Baseball draft.
+He made his professional debut in 2026 with the Hudson Valley Renegades before being promoted to the Somerset Patriots.

+Thatcher Hurd

+Thatcher Hurd (born December 9, 2002) is an American professional baseball pitcher in the New York Yankees organization.

+Hurd attended Acalanes High School in Lafayette, California, where he was a catcher, before transferring to Mira Costa High School in Manhattan Beach, California, where he pitched.
+He played college baseball for the UCLA Bruins his freshman year before transferring to play for the LSU Tigers for his sophomore and junior years.
+He started game 3 of the Tigers' 2023 College World Series final championship.
+In 2024, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

+Hurd was selected by the New York Yankees in the third round of the 2024 Major League Baseball draft.
+He had Tommy John Surgery in February 2025 and missed the season.
+He returned from the injury in 2026 and started the year with Florida Complex League Yankees before being promoted to the Tampa Tarpons after three starts.